Skip to Content

 Different Miracle-Gro variants also have differing shelf lives

 Another impacting variable is the type of Miracle-Gro you have.
-Potting mix, which has fertilizer added, is likely to stay good for years, providing it has been stored correctly, and the bag is left unopened.
+Potting mix with fertilizer added will likely stay good for years, provided it has been stored correctly, and the bag is left unopened.

 If you have liquid Miracle-Gro, it runs the risk of crystallizing over time, as these products generally have a shelf life of 3 years.